department-of-veterans-affairs/vets-website/_disability-benefits/conditions/special-claims/title-38-USC-1151.md

 Yes, if:

-You have a disabling condition resulting from or aggravated by VA medical treatment or VA-sponsored training.
+You have an additional disability resulting from VA medical treatment or care, or from participation in VA vocational rehabilitation or compensated work therapy.

-#### Who’s covered
+#### Who is covered
 You
 </div>
 <div markdown="1">